 |Change the href of the link within the O-Saft product description into http://kimminich.de.|

 |Request a hidden resource on server through server.|

 Just like the score board, the admin section was not part of your "happy path" tour because there seems to be no link to that section either.
 In case you were already logged in with the administrator account you might have noticed that not even for him there is a corresponding option available in the main menu.

 - Knowing it exists, you can simply guess what URL the admin section might have.

 - Alternatively, you can try to find a reference or clue within the parts of the application that are not usually visible in the browser

-- It is probably just slightly harder to find than the score board link
+- It is probably just slightly harder to find and gain access to than the score board link

 View another user's shopping basket